 · It’s about three miles to Beaver Falls.
 Keep your eyes peeled for some Big Horn Sheep along the way (highlight of my trip)!

-· Be sure to make your way back to your campsite before sunset so you avoid climbing the ladders from Mooney Falls back to the campground in the dark.
+· Be sure to make your way back to your campsite before sunset so you avoid climbing the ladder from Mooney Falls back to the campground in the dark.
 There are no lights around the ladder descend/ascend or in the campground.

 Day 3: Explore Havasu Falls and Relax

 · Treat yourself to some R & R (trust me, you'll be exhausted).
 You could head back to the entrance of the campground to explore Havasu Falls.
 It’s a great place to swim and relax for a few hours.

 · If the relaxing create an appetite and you aren’t craving your ready-to-eat meals, try the Fry Bread the Havasupai Tribe makes.
 There are several stations you can buy a plate at, so be sure to BRING CASH, which is the only acceptable payment method.

 · If relaxing isn’t on your agenda, you can also head back to the Supai village (two-mile hike) to check out the general store or cafeteria.
 Or some hikers trek to the Colorado River, which is further past Beaver Falls.

 Day 4: Hike back to the Trailhead – 10 miles

 · Start your hike out EARLY to avoid the crowds and especially the heat.
 Even in November the hike out was HOT!
 Take the trail the same way you took it down.
 Expect for the hike out to take around six hours, since it's mostly uphill the entire way out.

 · When you finally make it to the trailhead, you are going to be absolutely drained from the hiking, heat, and probably lack of adequate food.
 Set yourself up for the drive back with a coffee, water, and snacks in your car.